GEO & AI Search

 Is AI search really replacing traditional Google search?

 Not replacing, but significantly changing.
-AI Overviews now appear in 47% of Google searches, ChatGPT has 200+ million weekly users, and Gartner predicts 25% of traditional search volume will shift to AI by 2026.
+AI Overviews now appear in 25.11% of all Google searches (doubled since March 2025) and 47%+ of informational queries.
+ChatGPT has 900M+ weekly users (Sam Altman, Feb 2026).
+Gartner predicts 25% of traditional search volume will shift to AI by 2026.
 Traditional search still exists, but user behavior is fragmenting across multiple AI-powered interfaces.

 How much has AI search traffic grown?

-Traffic from Large Language Models (ChatGPT, Claude, Perplexity) to websites grew 527% year-over-year between 2023 and 2024, according to the Previsible AI Data Study.
-This represents exponential growth in AI-referred visitors.
+Traffic from Large Language Models (ChatGPT, Claude, Perplexity) to websites grew 527% year-over-year in the Jan-May 2025 period, according to the Previsible AI Data Study.
+The trend continues: Gemini referrals grew +388% YoY through 2025-2026.
+This represents sustained exponential growth in AI-referred visitors.

 Does AI search traffic convert better than organic search?